jaxernst/scp/README.md

 __ToDo or Die__
 This commitment extension acts as a way to forcefully incentivize yourself to get your goals and ToDo items accomplished.
 You describe what is is you need to get done, then set a deadline.
 If you fail to mark it as completed in time, there will be automated penalties.
 Penalities are customizeable but may include:
 * Timelocking your funds in the smart contract
-* Automically donating your funds to preset addresses
+* Automatically donating your funds to preset addresses

 __Alarm Clock Task Pool__ (in development)
 This commitment extension serves as a way to help individuals force themselves to wake up earlier.
 When joining the pool, the user selects the following: